Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🏔 Additional peaks to add to this section

-When hiking this section, you have the option to climb the Gallinàs peak (2.624 m).
+When hiking this section, you can climb the Gallinàs Peak (2.624 m).
 If you do so, add 2 h to the total time of the section.

 Ras de Crançà to Coma de Vaca, 12.8 km hike, 892 m+, 728 m-